GSD

 }

-In this pattern, the request is sent from the browser to a server-side page on our Next.js app.
-The SSR page calls a backend API to authenticate the user, and if there is a valid user, the server pre-renders the requested page on the backend and sends it to the browser.
-If the user is not an authenticated one, they are redirected to the login page.
+In this pattern, when the browser requests a server-side rendered page, a request is sent to the backend API to get a user session.
+If successful, the server pre-renders the requested page on the server and sends it to the browser; otherwise, the user is redirected to the login page.

-Unlike client-side authentication, with this pattern, there will be no flash of unauthenticated content (FOUC) or a need to use a loading indicator.
+Unlike the static generation pattern, with this pattern, there will be no flash of unauthenticated content (FOUC) or a need to use a loading indicator.

-One disadvantage is that the rendering will be blocked until there is a response from the backend API handling the authentication.
+One disadvantage is that the rendering will be blocked until the backend API responds.
 This is because getServerSideProps is blocking until the request resolves.
-So if the authentication API is slow, it will result in slow page load times and an unpleasant experience for the user.

-Here’s some sample code of how server-side authentication works:
+Here’s some sample code of how the server-side authentication pattern works:

 export default function UserProfile({ user }) {